Skip to content

 Reporter, Austria

-Bob Berwyn an Austria-based reporter who has covered climate science and international climate policy for more than a decade.
+Bob Berwyn is an Austria-based reporter who has covered climate science and international climate policy for more than a decade.
 Previously, he reported on the environment, endangered species and public lands for several Colorado newspapers, and also worked as editor and assistant editor at community newspapers in the Colorado Rockies.

 By Bob Berwyn